nonblocking/mashroom-content/packages/mashroom-content-markdown-renderer-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.
 Part of the [Mashroom Content](https://github.com/nonblocking/mashroom) extension.

-This Portal App renders markdown content and also provides the possibility to update/create content directly as Administrator.
+This Portal App renders Markdown content and also provides the possibility to update/create content directly as Administrator.

+**NOTE**: This App is only intended as a demonstration how the *mashroom-content-api* and the image optimizations can be used.

 ### Features